tfabris/BlueGigaEmpeg/README.txt

 and the pinouts are also listed below.

 The RX/TX crossover configurations for the MAX232 and the RS-232 plug on the BlueGigaEmpeg can be confusing.
-Partly because the empeg Car sled serial port plug is already wired into a crossover configuration opposite of the way that the one built into the player body is wired.
-So this configuration will only work for the sled serial port connector, not the player body serial port connector.
+The empeg Car sled serial port may or may not be already wired into a crossover configuration.
+I have seen both cases.
+I will be implementing jumpers on the PCB to swap the RX/TX configuration to the serial port as needed.

 I am using a TI MAX232E for this implementation.
 The connections for the MAX232 are as follows:

     MAX232 Pin 1 and 3 aka C1+/C1- - Bridge with a 2.2uf ceramic capacitor
     MAX232 Pin 4 and 5 aka C2+/C2- - Bridge with a 2.2uf ceramic capacitor